 |Vehicle battery (not PHEV battery)||4 years/50,000 miles|

-Certain emission-control parts, including the vehicle’s catalytic converter, engine control module and transmission control module, are covered for 8 years/80,000 miles.
+Certain emission-control parts, including the vehicle’s catalytic converter, engine control module, and transmission control module, are covered for 8 years/80,000 miles.
 Vehicles sold in California and other states that follow California’s regulations have extended coverage on other components.
-(If you’re not sure if that applies to you, ask your Land Rover dealer for details.)
+(If you’re unsure if that applies to you, ask your Land Rover dealer for details.)